-No matter how simple or complex the estate may be, you want to hire an experienced probate attorney who can handle all the details efficiently and keep you apprised of any issues or complications in the process.
+No matter how simple or complex the estate may be, you want to hire an experienced probate attorney who can handle all the details efficiently and keep you apprised of any issues or complications in the process and avoid probate court.

-Fortunately, finding the right probate attorney is easy when you work with May, May and Zimmerman, LLP.
+Fortunately, finding the right probate attorney is easy when you work with May, May & Zimmerman, LLP.
 We've been handling probate cases for Lancaster, PA families for three generations.
-Our extensive experience with every aspect of the probate process gives you the peace of mind to move forward with your life, while staying informed about the progress of your estate settlement.Get Started today!
+Our extensive experience with every aspect of the probate process gives you the peace of mind to move forward with your life while staying informed about the progress of your estate settlement.Discuss your questions with a lawyer

-The process of settling an estate, otherwise known as estate administration or probate is the process in which the Decedent's assets are collected, his or her debts and taxes are determined and paid, and remaining assets are distributed to heirs.
-In Pennsylvania, probate is done whether there is a will or not.
-It is very important to hire an experienced probate lawyer to guide you through the process.
+The process of settling an estate, otherwise known as estate administration or probate is the process in which the Decedent's assets are collected, his or her debts and taxes are determined and paid, and to the remaining assets are distributed to heirs.
+In Pennsylvania, probate is done whether there is a will, living trust, or nothing drawn up at all.
+It is very important to hire an experienced administration and probate lawyer to guide you through the process.

-Some of the steps included in the estate administration process include:
+Some of the steps included in the administering the estate include:

 Want to get your loved one's estate moving forward?
-Our firm has been helping families handle estate settlement and probate across Lancaster, PA and the surrounding area since 1929!Schedule a Consultation with a probate lawyer
+Our firm has been helping families handle estate settlement and probate across Lancaster, PA, and the surrounding area since 1929!Discuss your questions with a lawyer

 Inheritance taxes can derail your estate planning goals and deteriorate your overall wealth.
 There are ways to avoid these taxes legally and to minimize your tax consequences.